-If the location of the non-custodial parent is unknown, the child support office will conduct a search.
+If the location of the non-custodial party is unknown, the child support office will conduct a search.
 To do this successfully, we need as much information about that parent as possible.
 The more information you provide, the easier it will be to find the other parent.
-The following conditions make it more difficult to locate the non-custodial parent.
+The following conditions make it more difficult to locate the non-custodial party.

 In order for the child support agency to collect child support or enforce an obligation, there must be a court order, signed by a judge.
 If your agreement has been incorporated into a court order or divorce decree, it can be enforced.
 Otherwise, your separation agreement may be used as a piece of evidence in requesting the court to establish a child support order.
 You may use private legal counsel to enforce the written contractual agreement between you and the other parent.